FionaHuini/Zindi-DigiCow-Farmer-Training-Adoption-Challenge/README.md

 | Prior.csv | 44,882 historical records used for feature engineering |

 ## Approach

+The project followed a structured machine learning workflow:

+- Data cleaning and validation
+- Feature engineering
+- Training-validation split to prevent information leakage
+- Logistic Regression as an interpretable baseline model
+- Decision Tree modelling to capture potential non-linear relationships
+- Classifier Chain modelling to account for dependencies between adoption outcomes
+- Model evaluation using AUC-ROC

+Special attention was given to class imbalance and reproducibility throughout the modelling process.

 ### Feature Engineering
 Six features were constructed from the available data: